Nithanim/nithanim/README.md

 Sometimes you want to do some low-level stuff, requiring talking to the OS itself.
 This is only possible if you can read and write C and have some knowledge about the things running behind the scenes.

 Sadly, I have not gotten into C++ yet.

-But I would like to dive into rust at some point!
+### Rust
+I have been trying to get into rust multiple times but not a lot of success yet.
+Still trying though because it is an amazing language!

 ### File formats